RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

    as a child of an AnimationPlayer node.

 The sprite holds an image texture.
 We animate that sprite to move between two points on the screen.
-For this tutorial, use the default Godot icon as the sprite's texture.
+For this tutorial, use the default Rebel icon as the sprite's texture.
 As a starting point, move the sprite to a left position on the screen.